ironBoni/android-ex3/README.md

 Run the application.<br/>

 **Register:**<br/>
+  * In the Login screen, Click on Register.
-Enter the details and upload image from the device
+  * Enter the details and upload image from the device
-For simplicity, choose the password Np1234
+  * For simplicity, choose the password Np1234 <br/>
-(if the didn't choose the image willn be the default) Press **register**.
+    (if the didn't choose the image, it will be the default).
+ * Press **register**.

 **Login:**<br/>
-  * Enter user Id (The one you registered with or "ron").
+  * Enter user Id (The one you registered with, but we prefer "ron" - since it has contacts and friends he can chat with).
   * Enter password.
 (Np1234).
   * Press Login.